monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 1. 02.04.00.
 Create a create form (route + controller + view).

 1. 02.10.45.
-Submit content of the create form to the store.
+Handle logic for create form.

+1. 02.27.00.
+Creating a flash message.
+This is the confirmation message after a form has been submitted.